puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## An introduction to the quest tool

-When you ran the `quest begin hello_puppet` command, you saw some text scroll by in your terminal.
 Each time you start a new quest, the `quest` tool uses Puppet to set up everything you'll need to complete that quest.
 In this case, it created new containerized node that we will use to guide you through the Puppet agent installation.

 The `quest` tool has some other features that will help you keep on track as you work through this guide.
 You can use the `--help` flag to list the